National Ignition Facility: Burning plasma achieved, 2021

-On August 8, 2021, an experiment yielded the world's first burning plasma.
-The yield was estimated to be 70% of the laser input energy.
-It produced excess neutrons consistent with a short-lived chain reaction of around 100 trillionths of a second.
+Experiments in 2020 and 2021 yielded the world's first burning plasmas, in which most of the plasma heating came from nuclear fusion reactions.
+This result was followed on August 8, 2021 by the world's first ignited plasma, in which the fusion heating was sufficient to sustain the thermonuclear reaction.
+It produced excess neutrons consistent with a short-lived chain reaction of around 100 trillionths of a second (i.e., 100 picoseconds or 0.1 nanoseconds).

+The fusion energy yield of the 2021 experiment was estimated to be 70% of the laser energy incident on the plasma.
+This result slightly beat the former record of 67% set by the JET torus in 1997.
+Taking the energy efficiency of the laser itself into account, the experiment used about 477 MJ of electrical energy to get 1.8 MJ of energy into the target to create 1.3 MJ of fusion energy.

+Several design changes enabled this result.
 The material of the capsule shell was changed to diamond to increase the absorbance of secondary x-rays created by the laser burst, thus increasing the efficacy of the collapse, and its surface was further smoothed.
 The size of the hole in the capsule used to inject fuel was reduced.
 The holes in the gold cylinder surrounding the capsule were shrunk to reduce energy loss.
 The laser pulse was extended.
-This result slightly beat the former record of 67% set by the JET torus in 1997.
-These numbers are the ratio of energy created by fusion against the amount of energy reaching the plasma.
-This is not the same as overall power in to power out.
-The experiment used ~477 MJ of electrical energy to get ~1.8 MJ of energy into the target to create ~1.3 MJ of fusion energy.

-An exact year later, on August 8, 2022, three new studies were published confirming the ignition of the plasma under the Lawson criterion in the original experiment.

-December 2022
+Scientific breakeven achieved, 2022, and further achievements

-The NIF claims to have become the first fusion experiment to achieve scientific breakeven on December 5, 2022, with an experiment producing 3.15 megajoules of energy from a 2.05 megajoule input of laser light for an energy gain of about 1.5.
-Charging the laser consumed "well above 400 megajoules".
+The NIF became the first fusion experiment to achieve scientific breakeven on December 5, 2022, with an experiment producing 3.15 megajoules of energy from a 2.05 megajoule input of laser light for an energy gain of about 1.5.
 In a public announcement on December 13, the Secretary of Energy Jennifer Granholm announced the facility had achieved ignition.
+While this was often characterized as a "net energy gain" from fusion, this was only true with respect to the energy delivered by the laser; reports sometimes omitted the ~400 MJ power input required to power the facility.

-The feat required the use of a slightly thicker and smoother capsule surrounding the fuel and a 2.05 MJ laser (up from 1.9 MJ in 2021).
+The feat required the use of a slightly thicker and smoother capsule surrounding the fuel and a 2.05 MJ laser (up from 1.9 MJ in 2021), yielding 3.15 MJ, a 54% surplus.
 They also redistributed the energy among the split laser beams, which produced a more symmetrical (spherical) implosion.

+The NIF achieved breakeven for a second time on July 30, 2023 yielding 3.88 MJ, an 89% surplus.
+At least four of six shots performed after the first successful one in December 2022 achieved breakeven.
+These successes led the DOE to fund three additional research centers.
+An experiment in February 2024 yielded 5.2 MJ from 2.2 MJ of input, a 136% surplus.
+In 2025, tests reached 8.6 MJ.